OrionH/Tag-Bot/README.md

 ## Usage

-### Proper use:
+### Proper use

-Reply to a message that contains a link with !tag to generated tags for that webpage.
+Reply to a message that contains a link with !tag to generated tags for that web page.
 See the below example.
 ![Example1](/images/example1.jpg)

-### Improper use:
+### Improper use

 The command must be used in a reply.